rodney-cummings/rodney-cummings/README.md

 ### My only coding education so far is a Grade 10 student at Holy Trinity Catholic High School

+I took ICD2O thats how I learn how to code like 80% of my knowage is from this and oather 20% is from youtube and W3

 ### I took an Digital Technology

 ### email